-B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Annual Plan Elements Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
 Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
 Grievance Procedures.
 Homeownership Programs.
 Community Service and Self-Sufficiency Programs.
 Safety and Crime Prevention.
 Pet Policy.
 Asset Management.
 Substantial Deviation.
-Significant Amendment/Modification Page 2 of 62 form HUD- 50075- ST (12/20 14) B.4 Ning the Phi Fises we any Assitut any element, describe the revisions for each revised element(s): (b) Fiwancial Resources 2.
-Operation and Management: SEE ATTACHED 6.0-4 Operations and Management & 6.0 (B) Proposed Amendments to the Admissions and Continued Occupancy Policy (ACOP) □ □ (c) The PHA years relatives SEE NATIOA PRIED (ATTOM PRINTING) e.e.
-B.2 New Activities.
-3.2 (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Hope VI or Choice Neighborhoods.
+Significant Amendment/Modification Most Recent Fiscal Year Audit.
+Pending (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): 1.
+Financial Resources: 6.0-2 Statement of Financial Resources 2.
+Operation and Management: 6.0-4 Operations and Management &amp; 6.0 (B) Proposed Amendments to the Admissions and Continued Occupancy Policy (ACOP) Housing Choice Voucher Administrative Plan SEE ATTACHED (c) The PHA must submit its Deconcentration Policy for Field Office review.
+New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+N N Hope VI or Choice Neighborhoods.
 Mixed Finance Modernization or Development.
 Demolition and/or Disposition.
 Designated Housing for Elderly and/or Disabled Families.
 Conversion of Public Housing to Tenant-Based Assistance.
-Conversion of Public Housing to Tenant-Based Assistance under RAD.
+Conversion of Public Housing to Tenant-Based Assistance.
+Conversion of Public Housing to Project-Based Assistance under RAD.
 Occupancy by Over-Income Families.
 Occupancy by Over-Income Families.
-Non-Smoking Policies.
+Mon-Smoking Policies.
 Project-Based Vouchers.
 Units with Approved Vacancies for Modernization.
 Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+For new demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-1. Mixed Finance Modernization or Development: SEE ATTACHED 7.0 2.
-Demolition and/or Disposition: SEE ATTACHED 5.0 (B) Proposed Amendments to the Admissions and Continued Occupancy Policy (ACOP) - Smoking Ban Implementation 3.
-Units with Approved Vacancies for Modernization: SEE ATTACHED 10.0 Progress in Meeting Mission and Goals B.3 Civil Rights Certification.
-Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+1. Mixed Finance Modernization or Development: 7.0 2.
+Demolition and/or Disposition: 7.0 3.Units with Approved Vacancies for Modernization: 10.0